sukulent/namefix/README.md

 ## Installation

+### Arch

 PKGBUILD is now available in [AUR](https://aur.archlinux.org/packages/namefix)!

+Get it manually from AUR or the `aur` branch, build and install using `makepkg -si`

-Get it manually or use your AUR helper i.e.:
+Or use your AUR helper i.e.:
 ```
 yay -S namefix
 ```

-I plan to make ~~an Arch PKGBUILD and also~~ a Debian package sometime in the future.
+### Debian and Fedora (deb and rpm)

+I made a script for compiling and generating `.deb` or `.rpm` using [nfpm](https://nfpm.goreleaser.com/).\
+See the branch `deb-rpm`'s README for details.

 ## Known Bugs & Caveats

 - the 'smart fixes' are special replacements of `-_-`, `,_`, etc. with `-` or `_`
 - does not have any advanced logic detecting multiple extensions, uses system `std::filesystem::path::stem()` - look at option `-e` for maximum number of extensions cut off before name-fixing begins

 ## Building from source
-You will need to have make, strip (binutils), git and g++ (gcc).
+You will need to have make, strip (binutils), git, g++ (gcc) and libicu headers.
 Than it should be as simple as cloning this repo and running `make`.
 A namefix executable will be generated, place it wherever you like.
 You can run `make install` if you want to copy the executable to /usr/local/bin/, and `make uninstall` runs `rm /usr/local/bin/namefix` if you want to remove it.